 Here we are at the Welcome screen of the browser version of Evernote.
 It’s a simple welcome note that leads to some personalization, with a progress bar above.

-Personalizing the product for your users and offering tailored experiences will increase user engagement, which is what Evernote does.
+Personalizing the product for your users and offering tailored experiences will increase What is User Engagement?
+User engagement refers to the interaction of users with a business’ product or service.
+The term is usually used as, however, the users being active.
+Especially…, which is what Evernote does.

 The product has 3 main features which are notes, to-dos- and planners.
 Since you signed up to Evernote regarding one of these, it will ask you which one it is and start your product walkthrough from there.